amyjprogrammer/GoldBadge_EFA/README.md

 ______________________________________________________________________________________________________________

-The Repository currently holds four different projects with CRUD capabilities.
+The Repository currently holds five different projects with CRUD capabilities.

 * Komodo Outings
 	- application to allow accountants to log and display outings within a company